sallarmirza/frappe-test/README.md

 # Frappe Test Project
-this project has different doctypes, reports and pages for testing purposes
+This project has different doctypes, reports and pages for testing purposes